Gujarat: Ministers to take oath in two days, says BJP | Politics

 Party sources said efforts will be made to accommodate senior leaders in the cabinet as far as possible.

-Union Home Minister Amit Shah met Patel and state BJP president C R Paatil Monday night before leaving for New Delhi, party sources said.
+Union Home Minister Amit Shah met Patel and Paatil Monday night before leaving for New Delhi, the sources said.
 Cabinet formation was likely discussed, they added.

-Patel was unanimously elected BJP legislature party leader on Sunday and was sworn in as the state's 17th chief minister by Governor Acharya Devvrat in Gandhinagar on Monday.
+Patel was unanimously elected BJP legislature party leader on Sunday and was sworn in as the state's 17th chief minister by Governor Acharya Devvrat in Gandhinagar.
 Shah was present in the oath-taking ceremony.

 Patel's elevation to the coveted post is being attributed to his closeness to former Gujarat chief minister and current Uttar Pradesh Governor Anandiben Patel.